 As a loving cat owner, take the time to educate yourself about the risks of different insects.
 If you see your cat has eaten all or part of an insect, you will know how to handle it.
 Of course, when in doubt, you should contact your veterinarian.

 Most spiders, especially small house spiders, are generally harmless to cats.
 However, any poisonous spider that can harm people can also harm your cat.
 Because your cat is much smaller than you, venom from a spider bite can do more damage to them than it could to you.
 Black widow spiders are poisonous to cats.
-Other common poisonous spiders to watch out for include the Black Widow (and other widow/hourglass spiders), Brown Recluse, White Tail, and Hobo Spider.
+Other common poisonous spiders to watch out for include the Black Widow (and other such widows/hourglass spiders), Brown Recluse, White Tail, and Hobo Spider.
 Poisonous spider bites can cause major illness or even death.
 Some bites cause localized reactions that turn into major wounds.
 Others, like that of the Black Widow, cause paralysis, drunken gait, and respiratory issues.

 If you suspect your cat has been bitten by a poisonous spider, get to the veterinarian right away.
 If your cat ingests a spider, the venom is unlikely to be a problem, as the stomach acids tend to counteract the venom.
 However, you should still observe your cat closely for a day or two in case any signs of illness appear.